Skip to content

 Flat-roof PV Baar – Loads & roof protection

 Baar is a strong complement to Zug for flat-roof PV with higher coordination needs.
-This page brings together the key points for those projects.
+The focus stays on the key points for those projects.

 Local system fit